kmelillo/bitburner/README.md

 # This is a collection of my current BitBurner scripts.
+  Please check out my scripts, and feel free to download them.
+If you find them useful, drop me a note!
+Please check out [BitBurner HERE](https://danielyxie.github.io/bitburner)

+## A note on Automation
+  I currently do not really like EVERYTHING being automated.
+There are plenty of available BITBURNER script repositories, and browsing these, I was able to learn enough to write some of my own scripts, as well as modify others.
+I did not want to create bots that do it all for me.
+I wanted a way to create a smart script, and then push it out to all servers.
+I wanted to automate the buying of servers based on money.
+Not sure where this adventure will take me, but I am loving this game!

 **mapServer.js** - This takes NO arguments.
 Run it and it will map servers to a text file.